 Target 7 | Human well-being – Work safety

 BFA is developing a monitoring system by 2022 to monitor the number of occupational accidents.

 With this, we want to reduce the number of industrial accidents in our sector by 10% by 2030 compared to 2022.

 Drivers loading cattle feed no longer have to clamber on top of their lorry, tied to a lifeline.
 They can now use a comfortable staircase on a safety platform with a fence to carry out the necessary actions above the truck.
 Safety comes first, we want to avoid work accidents at all times.

 We have built a new high-voltage cabin, so that it fully complies with the ARAB to ensure the safety of the workers and third parties in the workplaces.
 The necessary native shrubs, Cornus alba Sibirica, and a currant tree, Amelanchier lamarckii, have also been planted.
 Soon the dark green cabin will be nicely camouflaged between the fresh greenery.
 Everything in function of sustainability.

-Reducing methane emissions from cattle by 35%
+Significantly reduce methane emissions from cattle